-Even if it would just be untextured blocks.
-There have been several workarounds, like extruding plans, building-by-eyeball, ordering 3d data, using very shady and virus-infected tools to extract open-gl data from the google earth app. which honestly never worked
+There have been so many workarounds: Extruding plans, building-by-eyeball, ordering 3d data, using very shady and virus-infected tools to extract open-gl data from google earth or just retracing photo data.

 And there has been Open Street Map (osm) for some time.
 The Data, of course, also provides at least footprints of buildings – sometimes even detailed models.